REFLEX SYMPATHETIC DYSTROPHY / COMPLEX REGIONAL PAIN SYNDROME

 - Burning or throbbing pain in the limbs

-- Changes in skin temperature, alternating between sweaty and cold
+- Changes in skin temperature, alternating between sweat and cold

 - Changes in skin texture (shiny or dry) and/or color (white, blotchy, red or blue)